miayam/responsive/README.md

 technology related question.
 But given this mockup, how do I turn this beautiful design into code?

 ![Responsive](./public/images/responsive.png?raw=true "Image on the left is for desktop.
 Image on the right is for mobile.")
+*Image on the left is for desktop.
+Image on the right is for mobile.*